Alphabet > Letter Q >

 Royal Canadian Mounted Police.

-Canada was the first country in the world to adopt an official policy
+Canada was one of the first countries in the world to adopt an official

 That is also reflected in one of the images of the quilt.
 Canada